Skip to Content Facebook Feature Image

 About 40 passengers and crew members were also taken to area hospitals, some with serious injuries, the authority said.
 Most were released as of Monday morning.

-LaGuardia was shut down following Sunday’s crash and all air traffic was diverted as the National Transportation Safety Board investigated.
-It reopened Monday afternoon.
+LaGuardia was shut down following Sunday’s crash and all air traffic was diverted.
+It reopened Monday afternoon but with just one runway in operation and significant delays.

-The crash and temporary closure adds further misery as U.S. airports struggle under a shutdown over government funding during the busy spring break season.
+The crash and temporary closure were the latest misery for U.S. airports struggling under a partial shutdown over government funding during the busy spring break season.

 LaGuardia is a major transit hub — the 19th busiest out of more than 500 airports in the country in 2024, according to the FAA.